 The answer is no. No, it does not.

 You may not already have the supplies on hand, but even if you don’t, most of what is used is stuff that can be used for a ton of other projects, so you can save the excess for something else.
-These dice are really easy to make, and the sky’s the limit for what you do with them – we use them mostly for Yahtzee (see below for a free Yahtzee scorecard download) and Farkle, but here’s a great resource for dice games if you need any ideas.
+These dice are really easy to make, and the sky’s the limit for what you do with them – we use them mostly for Yard Yahtzee but I’ve got a great list of ideas at the bottom of the post for you!

 So, let’s chat about how it’s done.